SCOPE OF THIS CHAPTER

 Contact between children and their parents, siblings or relevant others may only be permitted if previously agreed by the social worker and should be set out in the child's Placement Plan.

-The purpose of the contact and how it will be evaluated must be made clear in the Plan.
+The purpose of Family Time / contact and how it will be evaluated must be made clear in the Plan.
 Contact arrangements should be focused on, and shaped around, the child's needs.
 The child's welfare is the paramount consideration at all times and each child's wishes and needs for contact should be individually considered and regularly assessed and reviewed.
 The wishes and feelings of the child should be ascertained, wherever possible, using advocacy and communication services if necessary.
 For many children, relationships with family members, previous carers, friends and others are valued.
-Contact can be very important in helping children develop their sense of identity and understand their lives.
+Family Time can be very important in helping children develop their sense of identity and understand their lives.

-So far as it is reasonably practicable, the wishes and feelings of the parents and the child's carers must be ascertained before a decision about contact arrangements is made.
+So far as it is reasonably practicable, the wishes and feelings of the parents and the child's carers must be ascertained before a decision about Family Time arrangements is made.